rtorrent-community/rtorrent-docs/docs/cookbook.rst

 :ref:`config-deconstructed` uses a basic configuration file to explain what the contained commands are doing, also showing common syntax constructs by example.

-The rest of the chapter then goes on showing how to implement some :ref:`common configuration use-cases <common-tasks>`, adding more features to that basic configuration.
+The next chapter then goes on showing how to implement some :doc:`use-cases`, adding more features to that basic configuration.

 The `ArchLinux wiki page`_ is also a good source on *rTorrent* in general